lzap/dancepill/README.md

 -------

 * 1.0 - Initial version.
 * 1.1 - Changed it to be just a script not a BASH function.
+Use `xorriso` instead of `7z`

 License
 -------